piwik-script

 Office Hours: By appointment only

-I am a professor at the University of Würzburg and the head of the data science chair (former DMIR group) and the founding spokesman of the Center for Artificial Intelligence and Data Science.
+I am a professor at the University of Würzburg and the head of the Data Science Chair and the founding spokesman of the Center for Artificial Intelligence and Data Science.
 Prior, I was a senior researcher at the University of Kassel.
 I started my research at the AIFB Institute at the University of Karlsruhe where I was working on text mining, ontology learning and semantic web related topics.
 My previous work also involved working at the KDE group of the University of Kassel on topics like data mining, semantic web mining and social media analysis.
 For a couple of years I've been a member of the L3S Research Center located in Hannover.

 Projects